 Partner Shooting Drill #2, Shot Fake and Shoot Jumper.Follow the same procedure as in Drill #1, but this time have your shooter first receive the pass in triple threat position, make a shot fake or jab step, move around the defender using no more than one or two dribbles, and then shoot the jump shot.
 The shooter can move in either direction, using a pump fake and moving right, or a shot fake and crossover move to the left.

-Partner Shooting Drill #4, Anything Goes!Same procedure as above, but now the shooter has all of the above options and the defender plays all out defense.
+Partner Shooting Drill #4, Anything Goes!Same procedure as above, but now the shooter has all of the above options and the defender plays live defense.

-Partner Shooting Drill #5, Elbow Shooting.Player #1 is the re-bounder for player #2. #2 starts at the left elbow, fakes left and cuts to the right elbow. #1 passes to #2 so that the pass arrives at the right elbow the same time #2 does. #2 plants the inside foot, squares up and takes the shot.
+Partner Shooting Drill #5, Elbow Shooting.Player #1 is the rebounder for player #2. #2 starts at the left elbow, fakes left and cuts to the right elbow. #1 passes to #2 so that the pass arrives at the right elbow the same time #2 does. #2 plants the inside foot, squares up and shoots.

 The elbow shooting drill can be modified.
 You can have the shooter catch the ball, make a shot fake, cross-over dribble to the middle of the paint (between the free throw line and the circle hash marks) for the short jumper.
-This is especially useful for your post players, helping them to acquire that "soft touch" on the short, point blank jumper.
+This is especially useful for post players, helping them to acquire that soft touch on the short jumper.

-Shooting Drill #6, Partner Shooting.This drill will help shooting, spotting up, and will emphasize that shooters should follow their shots.
+Shooting Drill #6, Partner Shooting.This drill helps shooting, spotting up, and emphasizes that shooters should follow their shots.
 Each player gets a partner, preferably with another player who plays a similar position.
-That is, the a perimeter player should pair up with another perimeter player, and post players should pair up together.
 Each pair has a ball.
-Use all the baskets in the gym.
+Use all of the baskets.

 For perimeter players: One player starts on the right wing (player #1) and the other starts opposite on the left wing (player #2).
 Player #1 on the right wing shoots, follows the shot, rebounds and passes out to #2 on the left wing.
 Player #1 then spots up at another place on the perimeter.

-Player #2 takes the shot, follows it, rebounds, and passes to #1, who is now spotted up in a different location.
-This rotation continues, with the players moving around to all the locations that they will normally shoot from in a game... corners, top of the key, etc. For a variation, do the same drill but instead of spot stationary shooting, have the shooter fake the shot, dribble adjust, and then take the jumper.
+Player #2 shoots, follows it, rebounds, and passes to #1, who is now spotted up in a different location.
+This rotation continues, with the players moving around to all the locations that they will normally shoot from in a game - corners, top of the key, etc. For a variation, do the same drill but instead of spot stationary shooting, have the shooter fake the shot, 1-dribble adjust, and shoot the jumper.

-For post players: Use the same drill as above except the post players should be taking their shots inside, in the paint, around the hoop, and can actually work on their post-up moves.
-After rebounding, the player can dribble the ball out and pass down into the post to his partner.Also see: Partner Shooting Drills from PGC Basketball
+For post players: Use the same drill as above except the post players should be taking their shots inside, in the paint or short corners, and can work on their post moves.
+After rebounding, the rebounder dribbles the ball out and passes inside to his partner posting up.